 top of page

-In 1977, Ron Kurtz established the Hakomi way of Experiential, Mindful, Somatic Psychotherapy; a good 40 years before neuroscience started pointing conventional Psychotherapy in the direction of mindful observation and body based awareness of the present moment in order to respectfully navigate past traumas.
+In 1977, Ron Kurtz established the Hakomi way of Experiential, Mindful, Somatic Psychotherapy; well before neuroscience began widely validating the importance of mindful awareness and body-based presence in healing trauma.

 Many modalities of psychotherapy have branched off since then, but what I think distinguishes Hakomi from the many other Mindfulness and Somatic based psychotherapy offerings, are the Five Principles of Hakomi that make this modality especially accessible and empowering.